Symmetry Type Graphs on 4-Orbit maps: Characteristic system of vertices and faces

-\begin{lem} Let us considerer a $4$-orbit map and let $f$ be a face of the map.
+\begin{thm} Let us considerer a $4$-orbit map and let $f$ be a face of the map.
 If $f_{3a}$ is the face type graph of $f$ then the boundary of $f$ is conformed by $3n$ edges, for any $n \geq 1$.
 In other words, $f$ has size $3n$.
-Moreover, the characteristic system of the face $f$ is $(6n,k_0,k_1)$. \end{lem}
+Moreover, the characteristic system of the face $f$ is $(6n,k_0,k_1)$. \end{thm}

 \begin{proof} We consider the vertex $i(v)$ and the edge $i(e)$ of the $4$-orbit map $\mathcal{M}$ such that $i(e)$ incidents to $i(v)$ and $i(e)$ belongs to the boundary of the face $f$.
 Then we denote as $\Phi$ the flag of the map $\mathcal{M}$ conformed by the triplet